 Andy has been exploring landscapes across Scotland for two decades.
 A dedication to, celebration of, and involvement in the cultural and natural environment is intrinsic to all his work.
 Andy often paints en plein air and begins by using acrylic, sand, clay, plants and emulsion.
-He then creates the finished work by excavating the canvas or paper, the earlier media scratched, ripped and scrubbed off with pencils and various tools to create the final, abstract pieces.
+He then creates the finished work by excavating the canvas, paper or board, the earlier media scratched, ripped and scrubbed off with pencils and various tools to create the final, abstract pieces.

 When painting he is drawn to the ever-changing appearances of our shared environment and attempts to catch these fleeting moments and elements.
 His primary influence is the spontaneity of nature – the inseparable response to sea, cloud, sun, season and weather.
 Andy attempts to reflect these fresh interactions by painting rapidly; the paint and media driven, splashed, scrubbed or dripped over the canvas, paper or board in an attempt to capture the raw experiences of nature.